ktrask/ueberDB/README.md

+#Changes

+I have added a memcacked-backend for ueberDB, but its actually experimentel, so don't use ist, if you don't know what you're doing.

 #About

 ueberDB is a abstraction layer for databases.
 It turns every database into a simple key value store, at the moment we only support mysql and sqlite. ueberDB uses a smart cache and buffer algorithm to make databases faster.
 Reads are cached and writes are done in a bulk.
 The bulk writing reduces the overhead of a database transaction.